 Liquidity and cash flow risk is the risk that cash may not be available to pay obligations when due.
-The Company maintains regular contact with its inter-company creditors to ensure that any obligations that fall due can be met from existing cash resources or from alternative sources of inter-company financing.
+The Company engages with central treasury and finance functions working for the Group to monitor and control cash flows and working capital.